 We can begin to weave these into a definition – and highlight some forms it takes.

-A definition: Teaching is the process of attending to people’s needs, experiences and feelings, and making specific interventions to help them learn particular things.
+A definition: Teaching is the process of attending to people’s needs, experiences and feelings, and intervening so that they learn particular things, and go beyond the given.

 Interventions commonly take the form of questioning, listening, giving information, explaining some phenomenon, demonstrating a skill or process, testing understanding and capacity, and facilitating learning activities (such as note taking, discussion, assignment writing, simulations and practice).